yycho0108/RoboND-DeepLearning-Project/writeup.md

 In terms of the model training, what is really critical is the total number of steps, i.e. the number of epochs multiplied by the number of steps in each epoch.

-As far as monitoring progress goes, I decided that it is sufficient to look at the results every 100 steps, and based on the runs it seemed that the network converged after approximately 5000 steps.
+As far as monitoring progress goes, I decided that it is sufficient to look at the results every 100 steps.
+Based on the runs it seemed that the network converged rather quickly (compared to some of the other architectures); I set the total steps to 5000 for a bit of leeway.
 The number of epochs were determined accordingly.

-### Regularization
+#### Regularization

 Based on the initial runs, there was strong evidence of the network overfitting to the training samples.

-In order to mitigate this issue, I introduced 0.2 dropout in the final encoding after the 1x1 convolution,
+In order to mitigate this issue, I introduced 0.2 dropout in the final encoding after the 1x1 convolution, as well as l2 regularization to all of the trainable parameters in each convolution stages.

-as well as l2 regularization with 1e-4 weights to all of the trainable parameters in each convolution stages.
+However; too strong of a regularization (1e-3) proved to slow down learning and hurt the performance of the model.
+After twiddling with the term for a bit, I settled with 1e-4.

 This way, the network learned to better generalize to the samples, rather than rote memorizization of the training samples.